ironhack-labs/data-labs/module-0-prework/prepare-dev-env/mysql.md

 ### Changing default password

 Homebrew installs MySQL with the username `root` and an empty password.
 It is a good practice to add a password to the `root` user in order to protect your database.
-In MySQL command line, type the following command (**remember to change `new_password` to your desired password**):
+In MySQL command line, type the following command:

 ```
-mysql> ALTER USER 'root'@'localhost' IDENTIFIED BY 'new_password';
+mysql> ALTER USER 'root'@'localhost' IDENTIFIED BY '<new-password>';
 Query OK, 0 rows affected (0.07 sec)
 ```

+:exclamation: Note: Remember to change `<new-password>` to your desired password.

+:exclamation: Note: Every MySQL command must end with a semicolon (`;`).

 After changing the password, exit MySQL command line and re-enter: